 5. A publisher opts to rely upon Portico to meet perpetual access obligations

 In November 2007 the first trigger event occurred when the journal Graft: Organ and Cell Transplantation (SAGE Publications) was removed from SAGE’s online platform.
 Portico made the title available to its library participants through the Portico website on December 31, 2007.
-Currently, there are twenty-two titles available through post-cancellation access on their website.
+Currently, there are 130 titles available through post-cancellation access on their website.
 The content for the volumes and issues that have been triggered are available to all Portico participants, regardless of whether the institution previously subscribed to the title or not.
+Of the triggered titles, 25 are available to Portico members only, the rest are available to any web-user through open access.
 Portico works with the linking services and publishers to ensure that information about triggered content is available in their knowledge bases.

 Should a trigger event occur for a D-Collection publisher, libraries having subscribed to or purchased the collection from the publisher will be eligible for continued access to the subscribed/purchased content through Portico.
 (The publisher provides Portico a list of eligible libraries annually for each of its products.)
 The eligible library would then pay Portico a yet undetermined fee for that access on an annual basis.
 Portico accepts D-Collections content for newspaper collections in the aggregator's own proprietary formats, which can include zoning and other location metadata.
 It is not clear the extent to which the zoning and markup will be functional in the platform adopted by Portico to expose the archived content should a trigger event occur.